In-Service Replacement of a Failed Appliance Event Broker in a Redundant Pair

 Procedure

-Perform the following general steps provide in this example to replace a failed appliance in a deployed HA redundant pair.
-In this example, the solace1 is the active appliance and solace2 is the appliance that has failed and must be replaced.
+Complete the following steps to replace a failed appliance event broker in a deployed HA redundant pair.
+In this example, solace-primary is the active appliance event broker and solace-backup is the appliance event broker that has failed and must be replaced.

 If you require further assistance, or if you have any questions regarding this procedure, contact Solace for technical support.

-When replacing a failed appliance in a deployed HA redundant pair, do NOT physically connect the HBA links between the replacement appliance and the external disk storage unit, do NOT physically connect the NAB in the replacement appliance to the network, and do NOT physically connect the ADB links between the replacement appliance and paired in-service appliance until explicitly instructed to do so in the steps in the following procedure.
+When replacing a failed appliance event broker in a deployed HA redundant pair, do NOT physically connect the HBA links between the replacement appliance event broker and the external disk storage unit, do NOT physically connect the NAB in the replacement appliance event broker to the network, and do NOT physically connect the ADB links between the replacement appliance event broker and paired in-service appliance event broker until explicitly instructed to do so in the steps in the following procedure.

-1. On the currently active appliance, enter the following Solace CLI commands to ensure that auto revert is not enabled.
+2. Enter the following commands to ensure that auto-revert is not enabled.

-2. Install the replacement appliance in the hardware rack, power it up, and connect a management console.
+3. Install the replacement appliance event broker in the hardware rack, power it up, and connect a management console.

-For more information, refer to Prerequisites & Installation, On / Standby Button, and Connecting a Management Console.
+For more information, see Hardware Installation, On / Standby Button, and Connecting a Management Console.

-3. Using the management console, run set-up and configure only the management IP address and default route for the replacement appliance.
+4. Using the management console, run set-up and configure only the management IP address and default route for the replacement appliance event broker.

-For information, refer to Setting Up a Basic Configuration and Configuring the Management Interface and Message Backbone Interface.
+For more information, see Setting Up a Basic Configuration and Configuring the Management Interface and Message Backbone Interface on Appliance event brokers.

-4. Enter the following show command to display the HBA Port and Node names for the replacement appliance:
+5. Enter the following show command to display the HBA Port and Node names for the replacement appliance event broker:

 Example output: